 If you are discharged to your home, Medicare will cover up to 60 days for home health services.
 Medicare Part B will cover your outpatient therapy (physical, speech-language pathology, occupational) at 80%; you will be responsible for 20%.

-How many days does Medicare pay for a skilled nursing facility?
+How many days will Medicare pay for a rehab facility?

-Medicare Part A will cover 100 days in a skilled nursing facility.
+Medicare has a 100-day rule for skilled nursing coverage, meaning that Part A will cover 100 days in a skilled nursing facility.
 The first 20 days are covered completely, but the remaining days (21-100) require coinsurance of $170.50/day.

 When you are hospitalized for a stroke, you have 30 days to enter the skilled nursing facility.
 Like hospital stays, benefit periods last for 60 days.
 If you leave the facility and are back home for at least 60 days, the next time you enter a facility your “day count” will reset to 0.